Skip to main content

 Some of the works by Moore illustrate his fragmentation of the figure to recreate it as a metaphoric landscape, in which knees and breasts become mountains and valleys, and folds of drapery become the ripples of a shoreline or the encrusted surface of the earth.
 Meanwhile, O’Keeffe’s compositions of bands of colour and light evoke the passage of time and movement over the landscape.

-Curated by Anita Feldman, The San Diego Museum of Art’s Deputy Director for Curatorial Affairs and Education, the exhibition was originally shown at The San Diego Museum of Art (13 May – 27 August 2023) and Albuquerque Museum (30 September – 31 December 2023).
+Curated by Anita Feldman, The San Diego Museum of Art’s Deputy Director for Curatorial Affairs and Education, the exhibition was originally shown at The San Diego Museum of Art (13 May – 27 August 2023) and Albuquerque Museum (30 September – 31 December 2023), and toured on to Museum of Fine Arts, Boston (13 October 2024 – 20 January 2025).

 Works in the exhibition